kodemonki/react-child-sequence/README.md

 # kodemonki/react-child-sequence

 Plays a sequence of child image objects.
-It takes a copy of the first image and hides it positioned relatively, to force the div to have the correct size.
-Then it absolutely positions the remaining images over the top with visibility set to hidden.
-It then cycles through setting the visibility to visible.
+It absolutely positions the remaining images over the top with visibility set to hidden.
+It then cycles through setting the visibility to visible for the current image.

+## Updates

+- Changed frameRate prop to fps (frames per second) to make it less strange
+- Added className and style object passing to children
+- Removed dummy first image
+- Added propTypes
+- added defaultProps
+- Added Es-lint to build
+- Cleaned up function binding

 ## Install